The Ouija board was invented by Elijah Bond and patented on May 28, 1890.

 I mention this as my keyboard is very much like an Ouija board.

 I sit down and start writing with no idea of what will come forth.
 I guess some would say that it shows in my writing.
 Is that a good thing or a bad thing?
-I cannot answer that.
+I cannot or will not answer that.
 I only know that when I sit down here, I meet some very interesting people.

 I go back and read over my stories and clear up mistakes and improve them each time, hopefully.

 I go back and make a list of characters after I have begun to write the story.
-If I wait too long, it can become rather difficult to keep them and their relationships to each other in order.
+If I wait too long, it can become rather difficult to keep track of them and their relationships to each other in order.

 I can’t explain this process, but I am sure others do it the same way.
 Perhaps they are the ones like me, who are never noticed.
 I can’t say, but I will plug along and see who I meet next.